-Still, many patients have found treatment to be either ineffective or simply not for them.
+Still, many patients find treatment ineffective or simply not for them.
 With that, they’ve sought after all-natural alternatives as a means of curbing schizophrenia symptoms.
-The difficulty with this is there’s only so much research backing up these alternatives and much of the data we have comes from self-reports.
+The difficulty with this is there’s only so much research backing up these alternatives.
+Not to mention, much of the data comes from self-reports.

-However, some data is finding that those with schizophrenia often lack important vitamins.
+However, some data has found that those with schizophrenia often lack important vitamins.
 For this reason, we’ve looked into some of the best vitamin supplements people with schizophrenia can take.
-At the end, we invite you to ask further questions.

 What is Schizophrenia?